THE SIP BLOG

 Step 2.
 If people have questions, answer them.
 If people are talking about their experiences, respond with a comment, like, or a repost/tweet/pin.

 Step 3.
-A few suggestions from Ballentine, include:
+A few suggestions from the marketing agency Ballentine, include:

 Share behind-the-scenes photos on Instagram.